 The current suite of NWPs went into effect on March 15, 2021, and will expire on March 15, 2026.
-The Corps is currently developing the proposed rule to reissue the 2021 NWPs.
-It plans to publish a proposed rule by February 2025 to complete the re-issuance before the expiration of the 2021 NWPs.
+In June 2025, the Corps reissued the proposed NWPs.
+Generally, the Corps' proposed modifications appear to be procedural adjustments rather than sweeping reforms.
 APPA's advocacy efforts have encouraged the Corps to re-issue the NWPs quickly, as public power utilities rely on the linear NWPs to modernize the grid, construct carbon dioxide pipelines, and maintain and repair utility lines.